lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * AD_1 contains Auxiliary Data of type A (TBD)
 * AD_2 contains Auxiliary Data of type B (TBD)

-* No use of message_4 - the application is built on protected messages being sent to I.
+* No use of message_4 - the application is sends protected messages from R to I.

 * Auxiliary Data is processed as specified in {{I-D.ietf-ace-oauth-authz}}.